 In September of 1989, under the direction of Howard Bennett EMT-P, Georgetown-Scott County EMS was approved by the state to upgrade to ALS (Advanced Life Support).
 This allowed our service to employ paramedics who were authorized to administer IV (intravenous) fluids and medications, as well as perform EKG monitoring, cardiac defibrillation, advanced airway maneuvers, and other advanced skills.

-Today, we average over 7,500 calls per year utilizing some of the newest technology available for pre-hospital care.
-We have nine ambulances and a full-time paid staff of 31 employees.
-This includes a director, two assistant directors, an education coordinator, 22 full-time Paramedics, two (2) Advanced Emergency Medical Technicians (AEMT), and 12 Emergency Medical Technicians (EMT).
+Today, we average over 9,000 calls per year utilizing some of the newest technology available for pre-hospital care.
+We have nine ambulances and a full-time paid staff of 55 employees.
+This includes a director, two assistant directors, two education coordinators, 35 Paramedics, 3 Advanced Emergency Medical Technicians (AEMT), and 12 Emergency Medical Technicians (EMT).
 For additional assistance, we call upon our pool of part-time personnel.

 As of January 1, 2019, our service is officially governed by the Scott County Fiscal Court with Judge-Executive Joe Covington.